FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Download BepInEx 5.4.21 (do not download BepInEx 6, as the mod might not work) and choose either x64 or x86 based on your CPU's architecture: https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21

-If you don't know your CPU's architecture, I recommend downloading the x64 version because it's the standard archetecture for most chips from Intel and AMD right now.
+If you don't know your CPU's architecture, I recommend downloading the x64 version as it's the standard architecture for most chips from Intel and AMD right now.

+To locate your Garfield Kart - Furious Racing game directory: Open Steam and go to the GKFR page in your Steam library.
+Click on Manage (cog icon), Manage once more, and select 'Browse Local Files'

-Extract the four contents in BepInEx_x--_5.4.21.0.zip (winhttp, doorstop_config, BepInEx folder, etc.) to C:\Program Files (x86)\Steam\steamapps\common\Garfield Kart - Furious Racing
+Extract the three contents in BepInEx_x--_5.4.21.0.zip (winhttp.dll, doorstop_config, & BepInEx folder.
+You don't need changelog.txt) and move them to the 'Garfield Kart - Furious Racing' game directory

-Move the plugins folder in GKFR.Fargield.Mod.by.ElectricYoshi to C:\Program Files (x86)\Steam\steamapps\common\Garfield Kart - Furious Racing\BepInEx
+Move the plugins folder that's inside GKFR.Fargield.Mod.vX.Y.Z.by.ElectricYoshi to "Garfield Kart - Furious Racing\BepInEx"

-In the same Garfield Kart - Furious Racing game directory from the previous two steps, go to "Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and rename the original 'localization' file to 'localization.bak'
+At the same Garfield Kart - Furious Racing game directory from the previous two steps, go to "Garfield Kart Furious Racing_Data\StreamingAssets\Windows" and look for a file called 'localization'.
+Rename that file to 'localization.bak' so you have a copy of the original in-game text

-Move the modded 'localization' file in GKFR.Fargield.Mod.by.ElectricYoshi to the same Windows folder from the previous step
+Move the modded 'localization' file that's inside GKFR.Fargield.Mod.vX.Y.Z.by.ElectricYoshi to the same Windows folder from the previous step

 Launch the game and enjoy! :3